dijasila/GPAW/doc/devel/benchmarks.rst

 The number of bands (1056) and cores are chosen to make comparisons of different band parallelizations (:ref:`band_parallelization`) possible.

-**Note**: to achive optimal performance diagonalization steps are performed on `4x4` blacs grid with block size of `64` specified by adding ``--gpaw=blacs=1 --sl_diagonalize=4,4,64`` options.
+**Note**: to achieve optimal performance diagonalization steps are performed on `4x4` blacs grid with block size of `64` specified by adding ``--gpaw=blacs=1 --sl_diagonalize=4,4,64`` options.

 **Note** also that a default domain decomposition is appplied, and different